Skip to main content

 At Children’s National Heart Center, we focus on cardiac care, but our goal is for your child to be healthy and thriving in every way.
 We care about how your child’s heart condition and treatments affect his or her overall health and development, especially cognitive growth.

-To monitor this cognitive growth in children born with congenital heart disease (CHD), Children's National established the Cardiac Neurodevelopmental Outcome (CANDO) Program – the only program of its kind in the Washington, D.C., metro region.
+To monitor this cognitive growth in children born with congenital heart disease (CHD), Children's National established the Cardiac Neurodevelopmental Outcome (CANDO) Program – the first program of its kind in the Washington, D.C., metro region.
 We are a member of the Cardiac Neurodevelopmental Outcome Collaborative (CNOC), an organization that works to determine and implement best practices of neurodevelopmental and psychosocial services for patients with pediatric and congenital heart disease.
 We follow the guidelines put forth by the American Heart Association and the American Academy of Pediatrics, which recommend routine developmental evaluations as part of cardiac follow-up care.

 Our Providers